varnishcache/varnish-cache/doc/sphinx/installation/prerequisites.rst

     - Linux
     - FreeBSD
     - Solaris (x86 only)
-  * root access to said system
+  * root access to said system.

-Varnish can be installed on other UNIX systems as well, but it is not tested particularly well on these plattforms.
+Varnish can be installed on other UNIX systems as well, but it is not tested particularly well on these platforms.
 Varnish is, from time to time, said to work on:

   * 32 bit versions of the before-mentioned systems.
   * OS X